Welcome to CTC Stories

 Eden Alair: Student from 1982-1984

 In the last few years, I have heard so many more stories than ever before from students throughout CTC’s history.
 Some of them were pieces of the puzzle I already had, some of them were new.
-None of them shocked me, except for the revelation that even those I perceived as being in the “in group” felt isolated.
 So many stories intersect with one another without the individuals having known.
 The telling of our stories has begun to create a bigger picture.
 Most of us knew something.
 Nobody knew everything.
 We didn’t know what each other knew.
 We didn’t know what it was safe to talk about, or who we would betray if we did.
 I have witnessed now, how every time someone tells their story, somebody else recognizes their own.
 I have seen healing, and I have hope of seeing more. -Eden